-Sometimes when you start scratching beneath the surface to get to the bottom of performance issues you are faced with a bucket load of emotions and revelations about your employee’s personal life you were not prepared for or expecting.
+Sometimes when you start scratching beneath the surface to get to the bottom of a performance issues you are faced with a bucket load of emotions and revelations about your employee’s personal life you were not prepared for or expecting.
 Life happens and no matter how much we try to avoid it at times personal life carries over into work life no matter how much we try to avoid it.
 Some examples of personal issues which may flow into workplace behaviour and performance include relationship breakdown, family violence, problems with substance abuse.

 Managing the trickiest and most delicate situations that arise are one of the toughest task managers will face in their day to day.
 Adding to it a performance or conduct issue that needs addressing makes the situation even more difficult to deal with.
 When a long-term employee suddenly has a reduction in the quality of their work or continues to miss deadlines it is reasonable to want to address the shortfalls.